 Lutterworth College’s vision and objective is committed to ‘enabling every young person to learn, flourish and succeed’ through our academic strategy of having the best teachers who deliver the best learning.

-As a Voluntary Controlled Church of England School our pastoral strategy is that the Be CHRIST values are based on the belief that our students develop into learners who are:
+As a Voluntary Controlled Church of England School our pastoral strategy is that the Be CHRIST values are based on the belief that our students develop into learners who can 'Be':

 At Lutterworth College, we believe our curriculum is central to our aim of developing courageous, hardworking, reflective, inspirational, support and tenacious learners who reflect the values that Christ reflected in his life.
 Learners with the knowledge, skills and characteristics required to thrive in the modern world of today and in the future.